pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 These can be used to automatically generate libraries, but I decided not to go down that path.
 Looked into it for a while, but I couldn't get things working nicely.
 Instead, I went with the message abstraction described above.
-I found that LLMs are pretty decent at reading these message defintions and generating what we need, so I'm planning on building some automation around that.
+I found that LLMs are pretty decent at reading these message definitions and generating what we need, so I'm planning on building some automation around that.

 ### Rewriting From Scratch